 The Legend of Zelda, the Wind Waker HD is an outstanding, unique entry in the already well-loved Legend of Zelda video game series.
 This time, our courageous hero, Link, lives with his sister, Aryll, and kindly grandmother on peaceful and remote Outset Island.
 Great floods have submerged the once mighty kingdom of Hyrule and left only small, scattered islands in an endless ocean.
 One day, as Link and his sister are out exploring, Aryll is snatched and carried off by an enormous, malevolent bird.
+Link must brave the vast ocean with the help of his talking boat, a crew of dastardly pirates, and

 Before I say anything else, I just want to say, without qualifications, that I had a lot of fun playing this game.